cis571/lc4-labs/lab1/lab1.md

 ## Submitting Code

-Once your code passes all the tests and the demo works as expected, you are ready to submit it **via Canvas**.
-Run the `make zip` command to generate an archive file `rca.zip` with the appropriate contents (your Verilog code and the bitstream), and then upload this file to Canvas.
+Once your code passes all the tests and the demo works as expected, you are ready to submit it **via Gradescope**.
+Run the `make zip` command to generate an archive file `rca.zip` with the appropriate contents (your Verilog code and the bitstream), and then upload this file to Gradescope.
 Be sure to run `make impl` prior to `make zip`, so that the bitstream is included with your submission.

-## (Not for Spring 2021) Zedboard Demo
+## (Not for Spring 2022) Zedboard Demo

 The next step is **running the demo** of your working design on the Zedboards allocated to your group.
 The toggle switches at the bottom of the Zedboard are used to input two 4-bit integers, and their 4-bit sum is displayed on the lowest-order 4 LEDs.